altocodenl/cell/readme.md

 Because there are only four types of data in this vocabulary, we call it `fourdata`.

-Tables are a good way to represent cell data.
+Tables are a common way to represent data.
 For example, the hash we just saw can be expressed in **table format**:

 <table>
    <tr>